OnyekachiN/JAMAletter/README.md

 **/Code**

 Folder contains code used for the scrapping of p-values and other criteria’s of interest.
-Original code depicting the extraction of p-values from abstracts was sourced from the Jager and Leek paper titled *“An estimate of the science-wise false discovery rate and application to the top medical literature"* and can be found using the link https://github.com/jtleek/swfdr/blob/master/getPvalues.R.
+Original code depicting the extraction of p-values from abstracts was sourced from the paper titled *“An estimate of the science-wise false discovery rate and application to the top medical literature"*  by Jager and Leek and can be found using the link https://github.com/jtleek/swfdr/blob/master/getPvalues.R.

 **/upload/Figures**

  Folder contains figures derived from this project.
-Figure 1a and 1b illustrates (get picture details from jordan).
+Figure 1a is an illustration of showcasing the occurance of several p-values .

 **/upload/Tables**